key4hep/key4hep-tutorials/gaudi_ild_reco/README.md

 With the state the options file is in now, you would be able to run it with LCIO input.

-:::{dropdown} Running the reconstrucion with LCIO
+:::{dropdown} Running the reconstruction with LCIO
 To run the reconstruction with LCIO inputs and outputs we now simply need to pass in the input file that we have created at the simulation step